AlexDWasTaken/Blog/content/posts/hw2/index.md

   - Initially sharp features tend to round off after subdivision.
   - When testing on a cube (using `dae/cube.dae`), we noticed that after several iterations the cube sometimes becomes slightly asymmetric.
 By pre-processing the cube (performing targeted edge flips and splits) to increase the number of triangles per face, the subdivision converged to a more symmetric shape.

 Below are the screenshots documenting the progress of loop subdivision on three different models.
-Each set shows the mesh at 0 through 4 subdivisions, demonstrating how the mesh becomes smoother and more detailed with each iteration, both for the original one and the edge-split one.
+Each set shows the mesh at 0 through 4 subdivisions, demonstrating how the mesh becomes smoother and more detailed with each iteration.
+We can compare the original one with the split, flip and collapse one.

 ### Examples